 If you’re looking for your own family-friendly Thanksgiving traditions, here’s a list you can choose from for your own family this year.
 It may take a few. years to build up to a full-fledged tradition.

-- “I am thankful for…” the ubiquitous “give thanks” round robin offers a sound family tradition of being thankful.
+- “I am thankful for…” The ubiquitous “give thanks” round robin offers a sound family tradition of being thankful.
 Try it this year.
-Simply go around the table and ask each family member to say what he or she is thankful for.
+Go around the table and ask each family member to say what he or she is grateful for.

 - Family movie marathon: Cue up movies that appeal to the average age in the room, sit back, and enjoy!

-- Board games after dinner: Board games after dinner offer a fun activity everyone can participate in.
+- Board games after dinner: Board games offer a fun activity everyone can participate in.

-- Church services: A morning church service or mass starts the day off right by recalling the One to whom we really give thanks for everything.
+- Church services: A morning church service or mass starts the day by recalling the One to whom we give thanks for everything.

 - Craft time: For younger children, bring out the paper and crayons and ask them to draw pictures to decorate the table.
 Use the pictures as placemats.